jsdealy/latin/miscellae/guideToLatinConversation.md

-The basis of Roman measures was the foot, pes, which, for ordinary purposes, may be said to be equal to.9710 foot; thus we see that it was some- what less than the English measure of the same name.
+The basis of Roman measures was the foot, pes, which, for ordinary purposes, may be said to be equal to.9710 foot; thus we see that it was somewhat less than the English measure of the same name.
 It was divided into the palmus, the uncia.